msantosh7/Fake-News-Classification/README.md

 2. disagreed: B refutes the fake news in A.
 3. unrelated: B is unrelated to A.

+Model used: We used Linear Support Vector Classification with an oversampling SMOTE technique to account for the unbalanced labels yielded the best results, with a 74% accuracy rate and weighted F1 score.

 Contents:

 1. preprocess.py - Source code for preprocessing